29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

     - Programming Complexity: Mecanum Drives are also harder to program ]
  )
-The Mecanum Drive is one of if not the most frowned upon drivetrain in the whole of VEX, as it utilises the otherwise useless Mecanum wheels which take up a large amount of room and are not very versatile.
-However in a Mecanum Drive you acquire the ability to complete control and assurance that movement is not the problem, however in building this drivetrain the ability to gear is almost completely gone, as in order to maintain the very much wanted 3-4 wide hole gap between the drivetrain C Channels the mecanum wheel leaves no room for a gear, meaning many gear ratios are no longer achievable.
+The Mecanum Drive is one of – if not – the most frowned upon drivetrain in VEX, as it utilises the otherwise useless Mecanum wheels which take up a large amount of room and are not very versatile.
+However Mecanum drives have excellent manoeuverability, ensuring that there are very few restrictions in terms of movement.
+However in building this drivetrain, the ability to gear is almost completely gone, as in order to maintain the very much wanted 3-4 wide hole gap between the drivetrain C-Channels the size of the mecanum wheels means there is no room for a gear, this means that many gear ratios aren't achievable any more.
 \
 \
 \
 \
+= Wheel type and configurations:
-=== Use of Traction Wheels:
+== Use of Traction Wheels:
 #figure([#image("./imgs/traction.png", height: 120pt)], caption: [From #link("https://wiki.purduesigbots.com/hardware/misc.-vex-parts-1/motion/traction-wheels")[BRLS Wiki] @brls])

 For our drive an important consideration was the inclusion and amount of traction wheels which we wanted to use.
 Having more traction wheels increases our grip but also reduces our skidding which can mean that our bot will struggle to do tight turns quickly.
 However, not having enough traction wheels means we may be easier to push around and struggle more to push others.\